The Expires Headers of a website tell the browser when to load its resource from the server or its cache.

 When you build a WordPress website on a VPS or Cloud server, you need to configure expires headers on your server manually.
 So, your website runs smoothly as electricity.

-When we set up our website on the google cloud platform and check-up the GTMetrix or Google Page Speed Insight performance test, we got some ‘F’ grade results, as showing below images.
+When we set up our website on the google cloud platform and check-up the GTMetrix or Google Page Speed Insight performance test, we got some ‘F’ grade results, as shown below images.

 GTMetrix Performance Score: